farcasterxyz/hub-monorepo/packages/hub-web/README.md

   // if you are testing from a node environment
   // const client = getHubRpcClient('https://testnet1.farcaster.xyz:2284', false);

-  // if you are testing from a braowser environment const client = getHubRpcClient('https://testnet1.farcaster.xyz:2284');
+  // if you are testing from a browser environment const client = getHubRpcClient('https://testnet1.farcaster.xyz:2284');

   const castsResult = await client.getCastsByFid({ fid: 7884 });